-The commonest version of their wide courts before the take-over by De La Rue went back to small squat indices.
+The commonest version of their wide courts before the take-over by De La Rue went back to small squat indices and had redrawn pips.

 It's important to remember that designs often overlapped, sometimes by several years.
 The 1902 Worshipful Company pack has G5 courts, but with the later small indices, whereas the Coronation pack for Edward VII has G6 courts.
 In fact G5, the design used during the 1890s, survived until at least 1919, as it was used in the Pax pack marking the Armistice after WWI.

 Since the differences between G5 and G6 are not recognized by Mike Goodall's book, here they are on four of the courts:

 The G5 courts were redrawn to a smaller format by De La Rue for their wide-size cards.
 After the take-over the De La Rue version was used more extensively, though the Goodall version didn't finish until c.1930.
 They are found with De La Rue, Goodall and the anonymous London PC ASs.